LuisAPR1/CineByte-react-ts-movies-app/README.md

 # Movies App

 A full-stack web application for discovering and managing movies and TV shows.
 Built with React, TypeScript, and Node.js, this app provides users with a comprehensive platform to browse popular content, search for specific titles, manage favorites, and maintain user accounts.
+This project was developed as part of a university course assignment.

 > ** First time here?** Check out the [**Complete Installation Guide (SETUP.md)**](SETUP.md) for detailed instructions on how to install Node.js, configure SMTP, and run the application.